 The Vietnamese Natural Wave closure will give you a nice natural wave without you having to apply any heat or curl to it.
-This texture is great those who want a texture in between straight and body wave as this texture is somewhere right in the middle.
+This texture is great for those who want texture in between straight and body waves as this texture is somewhere right in the middle.
 For a seamless install pair this closure along with our Vietnamese Natural Wave bundles.

 Russian Blonde Body Wave

 Maybe you're looking to go blonde but you don't want to go through all the bleaching and lifting the color of your hair.
 We all know the damage that it can do, so that's why a for those looking to go blonde the Russian Blonde Body Wave closure is perfect for you.